DFPercush/PhysicalQuantity/README.md

 You may want to implement a unit that is not part of the library yet.
 Here is
 	a step by step guide on how to implement new units:

-1. In PhysicalUnitDefinitions.cpp, find the `KnownUnits[]` array, and add a line.
+1. In `src/PhysicalUnitDefinitions.cpp`, find the `KnownUnits[]` array, and add a line.
 The format should be commented in there, but you will need the symbol, the long name, plural of the long name, the conversion factor, and the dimensions/powers of the unit.
 You may see some lines periodically that look like this:

     // Ma Di Ti Te Cu

 That tells you what order the dimensions are in, and it stands for
 `{` mass, distance, time, temperature, current `}`.
-There is an offset amount which will be zero basically always.
-Then finally there are some optional flags after the dimensions, which include `NOPREFIX` - telling the I/O code not to use any prefixes with that unit, as well as `NOLITERAL` which tells `gencode` not to create any user-defined literals for it.
+Some units close brace here.
+But there are some optional flags after the dimensions, which include `NOPREFIX` - telling the I/O code not to use any prefixes with that unit, as well as `NOLITERAL` which tells `gencode` not to create any user-defined literals for it.
+Finally, there is an offset amount which will be zero basically always.

-The conversion factor is expressed
-		in terms of kilograms, meters, seconds, Kelvin, and Amps.
+The conversion factor is expressed in terms of kilograms, meters, seconds, Kelvin, and Amps.
 How many kg * m / s etc... are in your unit?
 If you learned the "ice cube tray" method in school, use that to convert everything to SI.

 2. Rebuild All or `make` to invoke gencode.
 		Or manually, it's a bit tricky, but you must first compile `gencode` and then run `./bin/gencode generate optimize`